 We often hear about strict vegans and how they are not able to enjoy life because of their radical lifestyle.
 How awful it must be for them to not enjoy a steak every now and then, or how miserable they must be to not visit the zoo and see wolves and koalas in cages.

 They must be so, so unhappy.

 Why would they sacrifice joy for this strict lifestyle that is veganism?

 Let me ask you this:

-- If someone is racist ONLY one day a week, the other six days the person is good, but on that seventh day, the person allows themselves to be racist and hate people of other races.
+- If someone is racist ONLY one day a week, the other six days the person is good and respectful, but on that seventh day, the person allows themselves to be racist and hate people of other races.
 How would you feel about that person?
 Is it okay to hate black/Asian/white people one day a week and just let loose?
 Of course not.

-- If someone kills JUST one person a year, would that be okay or would that person be a murderer?
-I think you would find it difficult to not report that person to the police, as you know, they murder people sometimes.
-But only sometimes.
+- If someone kills JUST one innocent person a year, would that be okay or would that person be a murderer?

-Anyway, if you want to learn more about veganism and the benefits that living a compassionate lifestyle has I wrote a great post where I share with you 8 irresistible benefits of going vegan.
+If you want to learn more about veganism and why you should consider adopting this compassionate lifestyle, I wrote a great post where I share with you 8 irresistible benefits of going vegan.

 p.s. – If you want to join me on my vegan journey and see how I lead a vegan life, follow me on Instagram.
 I post helpful tips every day.